-- Recommendation 15: UNCDF has done a commendable work to demonstrate the potential for replication of the proposed infrastructure investment planning and budgeting approach in the pilot woredas.
+- 99. Recommendation 15: UNCDF has done a commendable work to demonstrate the potential for replication of the proposed infrastructure investment planning and budgeting approach in the pilot woredas.
 Several meetings have been held with the concerned decision-makers in the GoE/ANRS system.
 The MTET encourages the ANRS to endorse the Investment Manual as a region-wide document.
-(Finding 13) - Recommendation 16: The Concept Note for the proposed World Bank (WB)-supported Local Investment Grant system is not yet finalised, and therefore the MTET could not assess its contents.
+(Finding 13) - 100.
+Recommendation 16: The Concept Note for the proposed World Bank (WB)-supported Local Investment Grant system is not yet finalised, and therefore the MTET could not assess its contents.
 However, the MTET did have meetings with the concerned WB Task Manager and stressed the need to ensure that piloted systems, manuals and guidelines under LDP should be brought to the table for consideration and replication before rolling out the LIG country-wide.
-Following this meeting the UNCDF Programme Officer in Addis Ababa forwarded the Investment Manual to the World Bank Task Manager to ensure that the UNCDF material was available to the World Bank Team.
 (Finding 13)